smartybryan/callingboard/README.md

 # CALLORG

-This project is the beginnings of a tool to assist Ward Bishopric with re-organizing their ward.
+CallOrg is a tool to assist ward Bishopric with the task of reorganization.

-It will be a way to model proposed changes and track releasings and sustainings.
+It provides a user interface for leadership to model a collection of calling releases and sustainings and provides a printed report.

+Data is imported from reports available in
+LCR on ChurchOfJesusChrist.org.

+When run, the program provides an HTTP interface on port 40630.

 TODO
-- PlayTransactions() should delete transaction if not applicable.
 - Convert UI to Flexbox
 - Authentication/authorization (for multi-tenant only?)